 For your Legionella control to remain effective, as well as awareness training for all persons involved in assessing risk, managing systems and applying precautions, those managing need to be able to demonstrate they are competent, trained and aware of their duties too.
 Bearing in mind it is those responsible for creating the risk (in this case managing and/or operating water systems and service) who are ultimately responsible for managing it.
 How do you know if the controls you have in place are relevant, realistic and effective, if you don’t know what success looks like?

 At Assurity Consulting our training is designed with this in mind - those people with the responsibility for the management control process.
 With the emphasis on education rather than instruction, in order to understand the “why” as well as what is expected, our courses are tailored a typically run inhouse to reflect what you are doing in your building.

-Whether you are the duty holder or part of the team implementing the controls, you not only need know what your responsibilities are but how they fit into the broader management and context of the risks associated with Legionella.
+Whether you are the duty holder, responsible person, appointed competent person or part of the team implementing the controls, you not only need to know what your responsibilities are but how they fit into the broader management and context of the risks associated with Legionella.

 Your training sessions will provide a practical picture of Legionella for all attendees, raise your management understanding of the risks posed by Legionella in building water systems and so attendees gain the knowledge to help you demonstrate compliance with the Approved Code of Practice & Guidance (L8): “Legionnaires’ disease: The control of legionella bacteria in water systems”.
 It will cover areas such as: